postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 OAuth 2.0 is an authorization type that enables you to approve an application that contacts another application for you without exposing your password.

 To use the OAuth 2.0 authorization:
-1. In the "Authorization" tab, select OAuth 2.0 from the TYPE drop down menu.
+1. In the "Authorization" tab, select "OAuth 2.0" from the TYPE drop down menu.
 2. From the "Add authorization data to" drop down menu, select either "Request URL" or "Request Headers".
 3. To set the authorization parameters for a request, you have three options:
    * Click the **Get New Access Token** button.
 The GET NEW ACCESS TOKEN screen appears.
 Enter the appropriate values, click        the **Request Token** button to populate the "Access Token" field, and then click the **Send** button.
-   * In the "Access Token" field, enter a token, enter an environment defined variable, and click the **Send** button.
+   * In the "Access Token" field, enter a token, an environment defined variable, and click the **Send** button.
-   * In the Available Tokens drop down menu, select an existing token and click the **Send** button.
+   * In the "Available Tokens" drop down menu, select an existing token and click the **Send** button.

 [![oauth2_auth](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_OAuth2_0.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_OAuth2_0.png)